p2k3m/ResumeForge/README.md

 Job descriptions are fetched with an initial Axios request and fall back to a Puppeteer-rendered page when direct access fails or requires client-side rendering.
 This approach cannot bypass authentication or strict anti-bot measures, so some postings may still be unreachable.

+If a LinkedIn posting requires authentication, the server returns a `LINKEDIN_AUTH_REQUIRED` error.
+For these protected URLs, copy and paste the job description text directly instead of providing the link.

 ## Environment Variables
 The server relies on the following environment variables: